 People’s worldviews are shaped by the context they grew up in, and the challenges they were confronted with.
 Each worldview brings forth qualities, values, and possibilities, as well as pitfalls and limitations.
 The morality of one’s behaviors and choices thus depends on how one relates and gives expression to these worldviews, rather than on the content of the worldviews.

-At the same time, people’s worldviews can become radicalised, highly ideological, or pathological.
-When individuals see their worldview as the only valid perspective, radicalization may be occurring.
-Then worldviews may encourage or justify ‘bad’ behaviors – like the exclusion, oppression, or prosecution of other groups or people who think differently.
+At the same time, people’s worldviews can become radicalized, highly ideological, or pathological.
+This may happen when individuals see their worldview as the only valid perspective, and those who think differently not only as wrong but also as evil.
+Then worldviews may be used to encourage or justify ‘bad’ behaviors – like the exclusion, oppression, or prosecution of people who think differently.

 Each of these four worldviews – though neutral in their basic structure, with potentials as well as pitfalls – may thus be turned into extremist ideologies.
 For example, the anti-democratic movement of Christian Nationalism may be understood as a radicalized expression of the traditional worldview, while the more extreme aspects of “woke” culture, may be seen as a radicalised manifestation of the postmodern worldview.

-Instead of promoting any particular worldview, our educational programs are focussed on supporting people to develop healthy and inquisitive relationships with their worldviews – fostering the humility, openness, curiosity, tolerance, and reflexivity that are vital for our planetary civilization to flourish.
+Instead of promoting any particular worldview, our educational programs focus on supporting people to develop healthy and inquisitive relationships with their worldviews – fostering the humility, openness, curiosity, tolerance, and reflexivity that are vital for our planetary civilization to flourish.

 Just like these worldviews are not inherently good or bad, they’re also not inherently (un)sustainable.
 Each worldview brings possibilities as well as pitfalls in addressing our planetary issues.